davexre/Annealer-PCB/README.md

  setting links pin 3 on J2 to A1 directly, or you can simply use the voltage divider network to configure the correct input voltage for your sensor.

- ### SRC voltage divider
+ ### REF-VOLT jumper

- The SRC voltage divider network feeds the thermistor and proximity sensors an appropriate logic level voltage for the board in use.
+ The REF-VOLT jumper feeds the thermistor and proximity sensors an appropriate logic level voltage for the board in use.
 To get accurate readings, and avoid damage to your board, you need to supply these devices with your reference voltage.

+ The default setting is 3.3v - you can easily cut the jumper and solder to the 5.5v side, as well.
  That's easy if you have a 3.3v or 5v board.
 If you have an Artemis based board, though, you need to supply a 2v reference for accurate readings.
 So, we do that with a voltage divider on the board.
 By default, the board divides 3.3v down to 2v for the source voltage.
  To set this up, feed 3.3v into the 3.3v pin on the shield.
 Then probe the middle pad of the SRC_VOLT jumper and GND.
  Adjust VR3 until you reach 2v.